Rain gauge: National coverage and modern gauges

 The meteorologist George James Symons published the first annual volume of British Rainfall in 1860.
 This pioneering work contained rainfall records from 168 land stations in England and Wales.
 He was elected to the council of the British Meteorological Society in 1863 and made it his life's work to investigate rainfall within the British Isles.
 He set up a voluntary network of observers, who collected data which were returned to him for analysis.
 So successful was he in this endeavour that by 1866 he was able to show results that gave a fair representation of the distribution of rainfall and the number of recorders gradually increased until the last volume of British Rainfall which he lived to edit, for 1899, contained figures from 3,528 stations — 2,894 in England and Wales, 446 in Scotland, and 188 in Ireland.
 He also collected old rainfall records going back over a hundred years.
 In 1870 he produced an account of rainfall in the British Isles starting in 1725.

 Due to the ever-increasing numbers of observers, standardisation of the gauges became necessary.
-Symons began experimenting on new gauges in his own garden.
+Symons began experimenting with new gauges in his own garden.
 He tried different models with variations in size, shape, and height.
-In 1863 he began collaboration with Colonel Michael Foster Ward from Calne, Wiltshire, who undertook more extensive investigations.
+In 1863 he began a collaboration with Michael Foster Ward from Calne, Wiltshire, who undertook more extensive investigations.
 By including Ward and various others around Britain, the investigations continued until 1890.
 The experiments were remarkable for their planning, execution, and drawing of conclusions.
 The results of these experiments led to the progressive adoption of the well-known standard gauge, still used by the UK Meteorological Office today, namely, one made of "... copper, with a five-inch funnel having its brass rim one foot above the ground ..."